MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-authentication.md

 ![Authenticate to the MSA login service and then to the bot](../media/connector/auth_bot_to_bot_connector.png)

+### Step 1: Request an access token from the Azure AD v2 account login service

 > [!IMPORTANT]
 > If you have not already done so, you must [register your bot](../bot-service-quickstart-registration.md) with the Bot Framework to obtain its AppID and password.
-You will need the bot's App ID and password to request an access token.
+You need the bot's App ID and password to request an access token.

-### Step 1: Request an access token from the Azure AD v2 account login service

-To request an access token from the login service, issue the following request, replacing **MICROSOFT-APP-ID** and **MICROSOFT-APP-PASSWORD** with the AppID and password that you obtained when you [registered](../bot-service-quickstart-registration.md) your bot with the Bot Framework.
+To request an access token from the login service, issue the following request, replacing **MICROSOFT-APP-ID** and **MICROSOFT-APP-PASSWORD** with the bot's AppID and password that you obtained when you [registered](../bot-service-quickstart-registration.md) your bot with the Bot Framework.

 ```http
 POST https://login.microsoftonline.com/botframework.com/oauth2/v2.0/token